UnionOfRAD/manual/en/advanced-tasks/architecture.md

 ### Adapter

-A number of Lithium classes extend the `lithium\core\Adaptable` static class.
+A number of li3 classes extend the `lithium\core\Adaptable` static class.
 This class allows you to take a number of different approaches and easily switch out implementations for an application task.
-Authentication, session handling, and caching are a few examples of Lithium functionality that have been made adaptable.
+Authentication, session handling, and caching are a few examples of li3 functionality that have been made adaptable.

 Custom application adapters should be placed in this folder, organized by subfolder.
 For example, if I created a custom adapter for the `Auth` class, based on my LDAP setup, I'd create the implementation in `/extensions/adapter/auth/Ldap.php`.